The Soul Star ⭐️ The Planet of Algoritmo

 Dead forever?
 That was possible.
 There’s a great deal of chance in all this, and also a latter chance, death, which often doesn’t allow us to wait long enough for the favours of the former.

 He knew that he would have to be very patient if he was to recover even a hint of the essence of Wei.
-He would wait a million years if necessary.
+He would wait another million years if necessary.
 Or, if possible, he would wait forever — if, that is, he could figure out a way to make that happen.

 What he wrote that afternoon, as he tried to understand the meaning of the sunken world beneath him, were the first short paragraphs in the hawthorn notebook that would later be called The Book of Fractures Remembered.
 This book chronicled the pain which almost obliterated his soul.
 It also chronicled his journey through the reconstruction of memory to the optimism of his second notebook, which would later be called The Book of Fractals.